MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-update-prepare-package.md

 11. To install the update, select the package that's marked as **Ready** and either right-click the package and select **Update now**, or select the **Update now** action near the top.

 12. When you select the installing update package, you can view the status in the **Update run details** area.
 From here, you can also select **Download summary** to download the log files.
-Logs from update runs are available for 6 months after the attempt ended.
+Logs from update runs are available for six months after the attempt ended.

 13. When the update finishes, the Update blade shows the updated Azure Stack Hub version.